Target’s secret strategies for never letting you walk out with just one item

 - Twitter/Target

 But this doesn’t happen by chance.
-Target has a cult following of fans, including Beyonce, that are lured into buying more than they plan to, thanks to clever marketing, the positioning of products in the store, and the treasure hunt-like experience of shopping there
+Target has a cult following of fans, including Beyonce, that are lured into buying more than they plan to thanks to clever marketing, the positioning of products in the store, and the treasure hunt-like experience of shopping there.

-Despite this, the retailer continues to come under pressure as consumers shift online, an area where it significantly lags behind its peers.
+Despite this, the retailer continues to come under pressure as consumers shift to online – an area where it significantly lags behind its peers.
 Target’s online store currently generates around $4 billion in sales annually versus $23-plus billion at Walmart and $60-plus billion for Amazon in North America, according to investment research firm Morningstar.

 Target has had mixed results in the past two years – three-quarters of negative same-store sales in the fiscal year of 2016 were followed by three consecutive quarters of positive same-store sales growth in the fiscal year of 2017.
 It is now investing heavily in its e-commerce platform and focusing on rolling out smaller store locations in urban areas to reach a new customer base.